MarioMilosevic/GameVerse/README.md

 ## State Management: Pinia stores are to be found in stores folder.

 ## Features:
-  - Sign up / Login / Guest login
+  - Sign up / Login
   - Overview of the games on the homepage (GET request),
   - CRUD operations per review per game (POST, PUT and DELETE requests, real time updates on the client),
   - Upload image, change name and email information for your account,